Frequently Asked Questions

 Entering students are not awarded scholarships based on a particular major because students are not accepted to the college into a major.
 Students generally declare their major in their third semester of attendance.
 All entering students are evaluated for scholarship consideration by the scholarship committee based on the strength of their admissions application (audition, interview, academics, and/or original compositions).

 Further, continuing students who are currently not receiving a merit-based scholarship are eligible to apply for the Berklee Achievement Scholarship.
-This scholarship is targeted to outstanding upper-semester students going into their third and fourth years of study at the college.
-As part of the evaluation process, achievement within the major and has a direct impact on their scholarship decision.
-All Berklee Achievement Scholarships are partial scholarship opportunities ranging from $5,000 to $10,000 per year.
-There are no full tuition scholarships available through this process as full tuition scholars are identified through our entering student scholarship process.
+This scholarship is targeted to outstanding upper semester students going into their third and fourth years of study at the college.
+As part of the evaluation process, achievement within the major has a direct impact on the scholarship decision.
+All Berklee Achievement Scholarships are partial scholarship opportunities that average $2,500 per semester.
+There are no full-tuition scholarships available through this process as full tuition scholars are identified through the entering student scholarship process.

 All applicants (domestic and international) to the college's full-time degree or diploma programs are automatically considered for merit-based scholarships through our audition and interview process.
-Domestic students may apply for need-based funds by submitting the FAFSA (Free Application for Federal Student Aid) at fafsa.ed.gov.
+Domestic students may apply for need-based funds by submitting the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
 Entering international students are not eligible to submit the FAFSA in order to receive need-based financial aid.
 Students should review the information provided in the Paying for Your Education section of the website for more information on need-based funding.

 To apply to the college, students are required to participate in a live audition and interview.
 Through this experience, they are considered for both admission and scholarship.
 Applicants may also choose to submit an application for the Berklee Writing and Composition Scholarship in order to be considered for scholarship support based on their original compositions in addition to their instrumental skill.
 Applicants should submit their original material following the application deadlines for their intended semester of entry.
 Students who are accepted to the college will be issued a scholarship decision with their admissions decision.